Phil Mitchell: Storylines

 Phil and Dennis waste no time in becoming enemies, clashing when Dennis punches Phil in The Queen Vic.
+During this time, Phil rebuilds his relationship with Kate, but he later grows annoyed when Kate befriends Dennis, and ends up punching him upon learning that the two nearly had sex together.
 Later on, Phil learns that Dennis has previously been involved in Dalton's criminal organization – The Firm.
 This is further notified when Dalton summons Phil to carry out his favour with a task: killing Dennis.
 At first, Phil is willing to go along with it and goes to confront Dennis at Sharon's nightclub, "Angie's Den", where he holds him at gunpoint.
 Phil prepares to kill Dennis, but changes his mind when Dennis offers to kill Dalton himself – so that they can both be free of him; Phil reluctantly gives Dennis the gun to go after Dalton, and is later surprised to learn that Dennis actually killed Dalton as he promised.
-Following Dalton's death, his representative Andy Hunter (Michael Higgs) confronts Phil over the circumstances of his and Dennis's alleged involvement; Phil denies involvement and Andy pardons him when he refuses to implicate Dennis for Dalton's murder.
+Following Dalton's death, his representative Andy Hunter (Michael Higgs) confronts Phil over the circumstances of his and Dennis's alleged involvement; Andy manipulates Phil into confirming that Dennis was the one who killed Dalton, reigniting their feud when Dennis finds out.
+In the ensuing clash between them, Phil orders a group of thugs to beat Dennis up and later slaps Sharon when she confronts him over it.

-Soon afterwards, Phil rebuilds his relationship with Kate and the two get married.
+Phil and Kate get married.
 However, on their wedding day, Phil is unhappy when Lisa reappears – demanding access to Louise.
 When Phil refuses to do so, Lisa plans to shoot him again until she backs down.
-Phil later grows annoyed when Kate befriends Dennis, and ends up punching him upon learning that the two nearly had sex together.
-In the ensuing clash between them, Phil orders a group of his friends to beat Dennis up and later slaps Sharon when she confronts him over it.
 Towards the end of September 2003, Dennis and Sharon are reunited with their father Den Watts (Leslie Grantham) – who returns to the square after 14 years, when he had supposedly been shot dead on Dalton's orders.

 When Phil and Den cross paths with each other, they quickly become enemies, although Den manages to feign an admiration for Phil as part of his bid to bring about his downfall.
 Their feud culminates badly for Phil, when he reluctantly joins Den in an armed robbery – only to learn that Den had set him up on behalf of both Lisa and his family; Phil is subsequently arrested when the police arrive on the scene.
 When she discovers this, Lisa tells Kate that she is taking Louise.
 Unable to stop her legally, Kate agrees; however, Phil discovers this and his marriage with Kate ends after he refuses to forgive her for costing him Louise.
 Just before Christmas 2003, Phil escapes from prison and confronts Den; they fight until Den gives him £200,000 to survive 'on the run', and Phil punches Dennis in revenge for their earlier differences.
 Phil then flees Walford and is not seen for over a year afterwards.